 Thank you for choosing Valley ENT.
 We welcome the opportunity to serve you.
 Our well trained staff and board certified physicians are prepared to treat all aspects of your ears, nose and throat.
 Our goal is to provide you with safe, sound medical care that is sensitive to your individual needs.

 Office hours and locations: Our Athens office is open from 8AM to 5PM Monday through Thursday and from 8AM to 12PM on Fridays.
 Monday through Thursday, the Athens office closes for lunch from 12PM to 1PM.
-Currently, our Madison office offers appointments on Thursdays from 1PM to 5PM.
+Currently, our Madison office offers appointments on Monday, Tuesday and Thursday from 1PM to 5PM.
 We value your time, and make every effort to reduce your wait.
 We ask that you try to arrive on time or a few minutes early for your appointment.
 If you are more than 15 minutes late, you may be asked to reschedule.
 If you find the need to cancel an appointment, please call the office as soon as possible.
 This small courtesy is greatly appreciated, as it may help other patients get in to see their physician sooner.
 If you miss an appointment without any prior notice you may be charged a $25 fee.

 Payment Policies Billing: You will receive a bill from our office after your charges have been processed by your insurance carrier(s) or if we haven't heard from your insurance carrier after an extended period of time.
 It is your responsibility to contact your insurance company if you have not received an "Explanation of Benefits".
 All non-covered charges and remaining charges after your insurance has been paid are due and payable within 30 days of billing.
 If you do not have insurance or special arrangements are necessary for the payment of your bill, please stop by the business office where arrangements can be made quickly and easily.